Warning: MASSIVE spoilers for the entire series ahead.

 - Even Evil Has Standards: Zigzagged.
 He thinks very little of (post-vampirism) Bodhi's primal outlook on life, viewing her thirst for wanton violence as a simplification of her original motives.
 Even so, he approaches it with the same cold and detached outlook as he does everything else.

-- Similarly, he openly admits he doesn't trust Saemon Havarian as far as he can throw him.
-This clearly did not get in the way of his decision to employ him, however.
+- He openly admits he doesn't trust Saemon Havarian as far as he can throw him.
+This clearly did not get in the way of his decision to employ him, though.

 - Evil Plan: Steal your divine soul to counteract the curse of mortality wrought against him by the elves years before, then forcibly enter the elven pantheon and wreak havoc on Suldanessellar, the home he was exiled from.

-- Eviler than Thou: He's happy to demonstrate to the Cowled Wizards what a real evil wizard can do; he even says right to one's face, "You bore me, mageling."
+- He's happy to demonstrate to the Cowled Wizards what a real evil wizard can do; he even says right to one's face, "You bore me, mageling."

-- Evil Sorcerer: His character sheet even makes him a sorcerer, even though in-game he's always referred to as a 'mage'.
+- Evil Sorcerer: Downplayed.
+His character sheet even makes him a sorcerer, even though in-game he's always referred to as a 'mage', and he leans more toward mad-science Magitek than mysticism as well.

 - Fate Worse than Death: What he suffers when you finally defeat him.